 Why We Use Raised Garden Beds

-It’s easier to keep down the weeds
+It’s easier to keep down the weeds in raised garden beds.

 We place cardboard and the paper from our chicken feed bags under the bed boxes to keep grass and weeds to a minimum.
 It’s much easier to weed when there isn’t any, right?
 Plus, the bags are made of paper so they get composted down.
 The only drawback is that we have to do that each year, since the bags don’t last after a season.
 Cardboard also composts down and we can go almost 2 years before we have to replace them.
 We figure out when it’s time when the weeding becomes more work and make a note in our garden book for that bed.

-It’s easier on the back and knees
+Raised garden beds are easier on the back and knees.

 Not having to garden on your knees is a total plus.
 I am not able to kneel down for any period of time, let alone an extended period of time, so having the beds higher up makes it so much easier on my knees and back.
 I don’t have to bend and stoop to plant or harvest nearly as much or as long.

+Raised garden beds can give you the ability to plant more vegetables in a smaller area.
 We have 15 raised garden beds currently, and each one has a designated veggie that is planted in it.
 So, we are able to plant a wider variety of veggies.
 For example, there is a pea area, green bean area, okra bed, kale bed and so forth.
 We can still plant our 50 tomato plants, but there isn’t any overrun into the carrots when we use the beds.

+Raised garden beds can make companion planting easier.
 Companion planting is the art of putting veggies that like each other close together, and those that don’t far away.
 Having raised beds makes that easier to do in the little space we have.
 So, our basil can go intermingled with the bell peppers, and our potato bin is far enough away from our Swiss chard.